JasonKessler/scattertext/README.md

   publisher = {Association for Computational Linguistics}, }
 ```

-## What's new
-In 0.0.2.44:
-* Added the following classes to support rank-based feature-selection: `AssociationCompactorByRank`,
-`TermCategoryRanker`.

-In 0.0.2.43:
-* Made the term pop-up box on the category pairplot only the category name
-* Fixed optimal projection search function
-* Merged PR from @millengustavo to fix when a FutureWarning is issued every time the get_background_frequency_df
-is called.

-In 0.0.2.42:
-* Fixed clickablity of terms, coloring in certain plots
-* Added initial number of terms to show in pairplot, using the `terms_to_show` parameter

-In 0.0.2.41:
-* Enabled changing protocol in pair plot
-* Fixed semiotic square creator
-* Added `use_categories_as_metadata_and_replace_terms` to `TermDocMatrix`.
-* Added `get_metadata_doc_count_df` and `get_metadata_count_mat` to TermDocMatrix

-In 0.0.2.40:
-* Added categories to terms in  pair plot halo, made them clickable

-In 0.0.2.39:
-* Fixing failing test case
-* Adding halo to pair plot

-In 0.0.2.38:
-* Fixed term preview/clickability in semiotic square plots
-* Fixed search box
-* Added preliminary `produce_pairplot`

-In 0.0.2.37:
-* Javascript changes to support multiple plots on a single page.
-* Added `ScatterChart.hide_terms(terms: iter[str])` which enables selected terms to be hidden from the chart.
-* Added `ScatterChartData.score_transform` to specify the function which can change an original score into a value
-between 0 and 1 used for term coloring.

-In 0.0.2.36:
-* Added `alternative_term_func` to `produce_scattertext_explorer` which allows you to inject a function that activates
-when a term is clicked.
-* Fixed Cohen's d calculation, and added `HedgesR`, and unbiased version of Cohen's d which is a subclass of `CohensD`.
-* Added the `frequency_transform` parameter to `produce_frequency_explorer`.
-This defaults to a log transform, but
-allows you to use any way your heart desires to order terms along the x-axis.

-In 0.0.2.35:
-* Added `show_category_headings=True` to `produce_scattertext_explorer`.
-Setting this to False suppresses the list of categories
-which will be displayed in the term context area.
-* Added `div_name` argument to `produce_scattertext_explorer` and name-spaced important divs and classes by `div_name`
-in HTML templates and Javascript.
-* Added `show_cross_axes=True` to `produce_scattertext_explorer`.
-Setting this to `False` prevents the cross axes
-from being displayed if `show_axes` is `True`.
-* Changed default scorer to RankDifference.
-* Made sure that term contexts were properly shown in all configurations.

-In 0.0.2.34:
-* `TermDocMatrix.get_metadata_freq_df` now accepts the `label_append` argument which by default adds `' freq'` to the
-end of each column.
-* `TermDocMatrix.get_num_cateogires` returns the number of categories in a term-document matrix.

-In 0.0.2.33:
-Added the following methods:
-* `TermDocMatrixWithoutCategories.get_num_metadata`
-* `TermDocMatrix.use_metadata_as_categories`
-* `unified_context` argument in `produce_scattertext_explorer` lists all contexts in a single column.
-This let's
-you see snippets organized by multiple categories in a single column.
-See `demo_unified_context.py` for an example.
-helps category-free or multi-category analyses.

-In 0.0.2.32 we added a series of objects to handle uncategorized corpora.
-Added section on
- [Document-Based Scatterplots](#document-based-scatterplots), and the add_doc_names_as_metadata function.
-`CategoryColorAssigner` was also added to assign colors to a qualitative categories.

 ## Style Guide
 The name of this project is Scattertext.
 "Scattertext" is written as a single word